 Lifetime annuity – 100% capital access for 15 years | 0% | 1% | 5% | 7% | 0% | 0% | -2% | -5% |

-Combined – Average % of Age Pension received to Age 90
+ABP + Lifetime annuity – Average % of Age Pension received to age 90

-Non-homeowners who are part of a couple will generally qualify for less Age Pension if they invest in lifetime annuities from 1 July 2019 than if they do so now whether they invest in conventional or less conventional lifetime annuities with few exceptions to that outcome.
+Non-homeowners who are part of a couple generally qualify for less Age Pension if they invest in lifetime annuities after 1 July 2019 compared to the situation under the old rules whether they invest in conventional or less conventional lifetime annuities with few exceptions to that outcome.

-Put simply, the changes will lead to mixed results depending on the situation of the investor in relation to the Age Pension.
-However, they will be generally successful in reducing incentives to invest in non-standard lifetime annuities which provide higher levels of capital access.
+Put simply, the changes have led to mixed results in terms of access to the Age Pension, depending on the investor’s personal situation.
+However, the changes have generally been successful in reducing incentives to invest in non-standard lifetime annuities that provide very high levels of capital access, contrary to the purpose of super to provide income in retirement.

-Under the assets test, allocated pensions are assessed on the basis of the actual value of assets held and these can be expected to decline over time.
-In contrast to this, lifetime annuities will from 1 July 2019 be assessed on a fixed percentage of the original amount invested before and after life expectancy.
-Eventually the assets test applied to a lifetime annuity will give a lower Age Pension entitlement than the assets test applied to an allocated pension.
+Under the assets test, account-based pensions are assessed on the actual value of assets held and these can be expected to decline over time.
+In contrast, lifetime annuities since 1 July 2019 are assessed on a fixed percentage of the original amount invested before and after life expectancy.
+This means that eventually the assets test applied to a lifetime annuity will give a lower Age Pension entitlement than the assets test applied to an account-based pension.

-Under the income test, allocated pensions are assessed on the deemed earnings of the assets held.
+Under the income test, account-based pensions are assessed on the deemed earnings of the assets held.
 Because these assets can be expected to decline over time, the assessed income will also decline over time.
-In contrast, lifetime annuities will from 1 July 2019 be assessed on the basis of a fixed percentage of the actual income they provide.
-Given this income will be steady or will increase over time with indexation, the assessed income will either be steady or will rise over time.
-Eventually the income test applied to a lifetime annuity will give a lower Age Pension entitlement than the income test applied to an allocated pension.
+In contrast, lifetime annuities after 1 July 2019 are assessed on a fixed percentage of the actual income they provide.
+Given this income will be steady or increase over time with indexation, the assessed income will either be steady or rise over time.
+This means that eventually the income test applied to a lifetime annuity will give a lower Age Pension entitlement than the income test applied to an account-based pension.

-Of course, this result will not be true in all cases but the general trend of the results shows that investors in lifetime annuities with have higher Age Pension entitlements in the earlier years of retirement than in the later years compared to their entitlement if they invest the same amount in an allocated pension.
+Of course, this result will not be true in all cases but the general trend shows that investors in lifetime annuities will generally have higher Age Pension entitlements in the earlier years of retirement but they may well have lower Age Pension entitlements in the later years compared to their entitlements if they invest the same amount in an allocated pension.